gnomondigital/Learning-Path-Assistant-Hackathon-2025/frontend/README.md

-# Frontend - Automated Learning Paths Hackathon 2025
+# Frontend - Learning Path Assistant Hackathon 2025

 ## Project Overview
 The Learning Path project is designed to build personalized learning journeys by integrating AI-driven assistance.
 It provides users with tailored recommendations, helping them progress in their fields efficiently.
 The frontend plays a crucial role in delivering an intuitive experience, making interactions smooth and visually engaging.